 - Art history classes could examine a 3D sculpture virtually, instead of traveling to a museum.

 - 3D makes it possible to walk through historical architecture at human scale, as Harvard undergraduates did in the Spring 2020 semester.

 - Sketchfab: supports new model hosting and collection building with 3D objects

 - NIH3D Print Exchange: ideal for 3D printing upgrades and modifications to equipment

 - Smithsonian: has a range of open access, historical content for use in the classroom

 Thinking about using 3D objects in your classes?
-For the Fall 2020 semester, we are experimenting with 3D scanning as a service, and your suggestions for potential projects is welcome.
+For the upcoming semester, we are experimenting with 3D scanning as a service, and your suggestions for potential projects is welcome.

 For Faculty and Teaching Fellows

 Using industry-standard scanning techniques, our team can rapidly create interactive digital surrogates of artifacts and specimens held in our collections.
 In addition to scanning new items, we can help you integrate existing 3D content within your course.